- RELIGION

 ri'lɪ.dʒəs adjective.]

-My previous church used to sing this, and a number of ’em would give a big whoop when we sang, “religion finally dies.”
-Not because they’re disobedient, uncharitable Christians; not at all.
-Again it’s because they considered religion and dead religion to be one and the same, and they’re so happy to be done with
+One of my previous churches used to sing this, and a number of folks would give a big whoop right after we sang, “religion finally dies.”
+Not because they’re disobedient, uncharitable, irreligious people; again it’s because “religion” to them was dead religion, and they’re so happy to be done with

 “It’s a relationship, not a religion.”